 At the end of every year, it is a good time to check your financial performance and if you are in line with your savings goal as well as investments.
 It is imperative to keep your investments in sync with your goals and objectives.
-If there has been any life event taken place suddenly or due to taking place in the future your investment portfolio needs to be catered to that accordingly.
-Events like birth or death of a family member, or a new kid due to go to school, or an upcoming wedding are all for life events which might alter our investment plans for which we must make provisions.
+If there has been any life event taken place suddenly or is due to take place in the future your investment portfolio needs to be catered to that accordingly.
+Events like the birth or death of a family member, or a new kid due to go to school, or an upcoming wedding are all life events that might alter our investment plans for which we must make provisions.

-There was a time peer-to- peer lending in India acted like a matchmaking service only between lenders primarily banks and the borrowers.
+There was a time peer-to peer lending in India acted as a matchmaking service only between lenders primarily banks and the borrowers.
 However, now in peer-to-peer lending, banks form a small part of the lenders whilst most of the lenders are individuals who prefer to use peer-to-peer lending through online peer-to-peer lending companies like Lendenclub.
 These investors are promised regular payments at a set interest rate.
-Thus lending money online to borrowers is now a huge investment opportunity for investors and P2P lending industry has experienced an exponential growth from 2006 onwards.
+Thus lending money online to borrowers is now a huge investment opportunity for investors and the P2P lending industry has experienced exponential growth from 2006 onwards.
 If an investor will get a yield on his investment higher than that of a bank, which he does, in peer-to-peer lending, it becomes a great investment tool for him.

 For those who believe risking in stocks is a gamble, staying on the fence and avoiding the market risks altogether can be an even bigger losing bet.
-Staying out of the markets subjects you to the risk of inflation which might be more than your fixed deposit return.
+Staying out of the subjects of the market you to the risk of inflation which might be more than your fixed deposit return.
 Your money appreciates in value when you invest and therefore when you are out of the market your money isn’t making any money on funds.
 With the time value of money concept, your money is losing its value.
-Therefore a certain amount of risk appetite is required for investing in the right investment product so you can garner a sufficient return to growing your money.
+Therefore, a certain amount of risk appetite is required to invest in the right investment product to garner a sufficient return to growing your money.
 Also, remember high risk also garners a higher reward.